euro-hpc-pl/SpinGlassPEPS.jl/docs/src/sge/sweep.md

 `[3.2e-3, 0, 0]` for identical energies — the zeros are an artifact of where the truncation happens, not better accuracy.
 Setting both warns for this reason.

-So: warm start to go faster (~15% per warmed rung on that instance, where boundary-MPS construction dominates), cold to audit the contraction.
+On this instance, warm starting reduced the warmed-rung times by 24% to 25% and the complete ladder time by about 16%.
+Use a cold ladder to audit the contraction.

 ## Examples